Epoxy application - the tools of the trade - Part 2

-Today’s post is the second part of a “tools of the trade” checklist I compiled to help start-up contractors make sure they’ve got all the necessary equipment their new career demands.
+Today’s post is the second part of a “tools of the trade” checklist I compiled to help start-up epoxy flooring businesses make sure they’ve got all the necessary equipment their new career demands.

 PPE